The Importance Of Self-Organization

 Effective communication habits are vital to self-organizing teams.

-This might seem like an obvious point at first glance, but there are a few not so obvious reasons that is the case.
+This might seem obvious at first glance, but there are a few not so obvious reasons that is the case.

 First, self-organization not only creates a transparent communication structure for the team to keep up-to-date, but it also provides a platform through which team members can communicate with each other.

-It is imperative for all team members to take part in regular team meetings and have a chance to speak out.
+It is imperative for all team members to take part in regular team meetings and speak out.

-Trainees and senior managers alike need to be open to dialog and willing to compromise in difficult situations.
+Trainees and senior managers must be open to dialog and willing to compromise in difficult situations.

 6. Avoids a Culture of Blame